Our Panama Travel plan started with 4 days in Panama City on arrival, and another 2 days there at the end of the trip.

 The hotel itself is respectable enough, but not worth the money ($44 per night).

-The room we had booked 3 months earlier we’d booked a standard room with balcony and various facilities.
+The room we had booked 3 months earlier was a standard room with balcony and various facilities.
 When we arrived the room they gave us was not the balcony room we had booked (they were very sorry, but they had given that room to someone else).

-Instead we had a poky little room with a small window overlooking the back, and very few of the advertised ameneties.
+Instead we had a poky little room with a small window overlooking the back, and very few of the advertised amenities.
 The double bed was small and uncomfortable, and there was no hot water.

 Breakfast wasn’t included in the price.
 You could purchase this separately for $5 per person.
 From what we saw of their breakfast, you would be better off just getting coffee and snacks from the small shops nearby.

 An airport taxi transfer from the Hotel Centroamericano costs $25 for 2 people.
 A little less than the $30 it cost us to travel in from the airport four weeks earlier (see Avianca from Bogota to Panama).

 If you enjoyed Panama City Hotels, check out our Panama Roundtrip.
 You may also like: